- Overview of the Salt Lake City, Utah Anstees

 George Anstee was born on 12 August 1840 (per his gravestone – other sources state August 1839 which is incorrect) in Mill Hill, Hendon to parents John Anstee and Ann Seagrave.
 He was lodging in Joseph Street, Alverstoke in the 1861 Census as a bricklayer, then he married Mary Jane Ford (sometimes known as Mary, sometimes as Jane) in 1867 in Reading (at the time he was a “27 year old bricklayer” residing at 46 Swinton St, Grays Inn Rd, London, father confirmed as John Anstee).
 George Anstee and his family emigrated first to Denver in Colorado, America in c1870, (joined in 1882 by his nephew James Alfred Anstee), having the following children there, before relocating to Salt Lake City, Utah by 1899:

 - Jennie [Jane] Elizabeth Anstee (b 3 May 1868 Islington (though later sources say 3 May 1870).
 She was baptised in August 1868 in St George, Hanover Square, Middlesex.
-Jennie married George Titus Brice in 1886 in Denver.
+Jennie married George Titus Brice in 1886 in Denver though they were living in Salt Lake City in 1919.
 She died in 1954 buried in Mount Olivet Cemetery Salt Lake City, Utah);

-- Gertrude W. Anstee (b 1879 Denver, married Herbert Marvin Chamberlain in 1899 in Salt Lake City.
+- Gertrude W. Anstee (b 1879 Denver, married Herbert Marvin Chamberlain in 1899 in Salt Lake City – still living there in 1919.
 She was buried at Mt Olivet Cemetery, Salt Lake City in 1948); and

 Further Details on the Salt Lake City, Utah Anstees